-- the increase in the consumer price index over the preceding two years.
-For the 2023 fiscal year, the City shall appropriate an additional amount of no less than \$700,000.00 for the purpose of startup costs associated with initiating the Democracy Dollars Program. - (3) Sufficient staffing shall not be less than the following minimum staffing requirement.
-Effective July 1, 2015, t The City shall meet a minimum staffing requirement for the Commission.
-The minimum staffing shall consist of the following full-time positions or their equivalent should classifications change: Executive Director; One Deputy Director; One Ethics Investigator; One Program Analyst I or Operations Support Specialist; One Program Analyst; One Administrative Assistant I. Effective July 1, 2023, the City shall also provide adequate staff necessary to properly administer the Democracy Dollars Program established by the Oakland Fair Elections Act, which shall include no fewer than four (4) additional full-time positions or their equivalent should their classifications change, reporting to the Executive Director of the Public Ethics Commission, for the purpose of administering the Democracy Dollars Program established by the Fair Elections Act: One Program Director; Two Program Analysts; One Administrative Assistant. - (4) The minimum staffing budget set-aside may be suspended, for a fiscal year or a two-year budget cycle, upon a finding in the budget resolution that the City is facing an extreme fiscal necessity, as defined by City Council resolution. - (5) The Executive Director shall serve at the pleasure of the Commission.
+Assistant I. Effective July 1, 2023, the City shall also provide additional adequate staff necessary to properly administer the Democracy Dollars Program established by the Oakland Fair Elections Act, which shall includinge but not limited to one full-time Democracy Dollars Program Manager and additional full or part-time positions, funded by the appropriation required by Subsection (g)(2) of this section, to be determined as necessary by the Commission, all of whom shall report no fewer than four (4) additional full time positions or their equivalent should their classifications change, reporting to the Executive Director of the Public Ethics Commission, for the purpose of administering the Democracy Dollars Program established by the Fair Elections Act: One Program Director; Two Program Analysts; One Administrative Assistant.

+- (4) The minimum staffing budget set-aside may be suspended, for a fiscal year or a twoyear budget cycle, upon a finding in the budget resolution that the City is facing an extreme fiscal necessity, as defined by City Council resolution. - (5) The Executive Director shall serve at the pleasure of the Commission.
 By an affirmative vote of at least four members, the Commission may terminate the Executive Director.
 Upon a vacancy, the Commission shall conduct a search for the Executive Director with staff assistance provided by the City Administrator.
 Upon completion of the search and its vetting of applicants, the Commission shall select two or three finalists and forward the selections to the City Administrator, who shall select one as the Executive Director.
 The City Administrator shall not have the authority to remove the Executive Director.
-The Commission shall periodically conduct a performance review of the Executive Director. - (6) The Deputy Director shall serve at the pleasure of the Executive Director.
-Other than the Executive Director and Deputy Director, staff shall be civil service in accordance with Article IX of the City Charter.
+The Commission shall periodically conduct a performance review of the Executive Director. - (6) The Deputy DirectorEnforcement Chief and Democracy Dollars Program Manager shall serve at the pleasure of the Executive Director.
+Other than the Executive Director, and Deputy DirectorEnforcement Chief, and Democracy Dollars Program Manager, staff shall be civil service in accordance with Article IX of the City Charter.
 After the effective date of this Charter provision, the Commission Executive Director shall identify special qualifications and experience that the Program Analysts and Operation Support Specialist candidates must have.
-Candidates for future vacancies shall be selectively certified in accordance with the Civil Service Personnel Manual, as may be amended from time to time, except that said selective certification shall not be subject to discretionary approval by the Personnel Director.
+Candidates for stafffuture vacancies shall be selectively certified in accordance with the Civil Service Personnel Manual, as may be amended from time to time, except that said selective certification shall not be subject to discretionary approval by the Personnel Director. - (7) All staff are subject to the restrictions in Charter Section 603(e), except that staff are not prohibited from employment with the City and the one-year post-service restriction shall apply only to the Executive Director. - (h) Amendment of Laws.
+Prior to enacting any amendments to laws that the Commission has the power to enforce, the City Council shall make a finding that the proposed changes further the goals and purposes of the ordinance or program in question and provide specifics substantiating the finding.
+Absent an urgency finding akin to suspending compliance with the Sunshine Ordinance, amendments to laws that the Commission has the power to enforce and that are